josh-works/josh-works.github.io/_pages/2023-10-20-moses-kagan-sean-sweeney-open-letter.md

 - more two-wheeled vehicles (bicycles and motor scooters)
 - more generational wealth

-> God damn josh, that's a tall order.
+> Gosh, Josh, that's a tall order.
 How do you think you'll accomplish this?

 Well, first, I want to talk about some of the barriers to these kinds of things.

-## The biggest problem: The Legacy, and complicated constellation of systems, created by Robert Moses
+## The biggest problem: The Legacy, and Complicated Constellation of Systems, Created by Robert Moses

 Lets talk about Robert Moses - he's arguably the most politically powerful person who's ever lived, and he shaped nearly every aspect of the modern world.
 I'd recommend you read the pulitzer prize winning biography about him, [The Power Broker: Robert Moses and the Fall of NYC](https://www.goodreads.com/book/show/1111.The_Power_Broker).
 I wrote a bit more about him here: [https://josh.works/robert-moses](https://josh.works/robert-moses).
 It's a huge book, and if we work together, you'll both receive annotated copies for your own reference from me. 😁

 He was a complicated person.
 He was also singlehandedly responsible for how roads got built in America.
-He also popularized a specific zoning regime that became known as 'euclidean zoning'.
+He also popularized a specific zoning regime that became known as [Euclidean zoning](https://sites.bu.edu/dome/2018/07/19/the-problems-with-euclidean-zoning/).
 He also invented the federal highway administration, and directed most of it's spending.

+He didn't invent, but expanded and created in its modern form emminent domain, and 'slum clearence'.
+He displaced a quarter million people in NYC, legally.

 He built parks, and highways, and morphed public authorities into a 4th branch of government, modeled after himself.

 He built highway after highway after highway, and all of the bridges connecting NYC with the surrounding area.
 He hated the kinds of people that used trains, and black people, and jewish people, and puerto ricans.
+Los Angeles (and its road network) was built by people who travelled to NYC to learn from him, and they brought it back to LA.
+Ditto for Minneapolis.
+Robert Moses pioneered how to destroy streetcar networks, and cities across America did just that.

-He also never learned to drive a car - he had a full-time _team_ of chaouffers manning a fleet of vehicles to take him from wherever he was to wherever he wanted to go.
+He also never learned to drive a car - he had a full-time _team_ of chauffeur manning a fleet of vehicles to take him from wherever he was to wherever he wanted to go.

 He ruined the careers of hundreds of people who dared oppose him, at all.

 His hold on power was absolute.
 Powerful people who's names you know (FDR, La Guardia) tried to dislodge him from power, and failed.
 If you watch the opening scene of Edward Norton's [Motherless Brooklyn](https://www.amazon.com/Motherless-Brooklyn-Edward-Norton/dp/B07ZP8K398), you'll see a film adaptation of the opening scene of _The Power Broker_.
 It's worth the ten minutes.

 He also died a long time ago, and most of the people operating his systems today don't even know his name.

-Anyway, without a good causal understanding of how things got the way they did (design reviews, setbacks, floor-area-ratio maximums, maximum dwelling units per acre, set backs, prohibitions on commercial/residential overlap, parking minimums, apartment size minimums, height restrictions, and so much more) its hard to chart a path out of that sticky mess.
+Anyway, without a good causal understanding of how things got the way they did (design reviews, setbacks, floor-area-ratio maximums, maximum dwelling units per acre, prohibitions on commercial/residential overlap, parking minimums, apartment size minimums, height restrictions, and so much more) its hard to chart a path out of that sticky mess.

-There's other problems, but most of the shit in land use is downstream of Robert Moses.
-He was wildly popular around the world, and a supremacist, so his ideas got spread not just around the USA but around the world.
+There's other problems, but most of the crap in american land use norms is downstream of Robert Moses.
+He was wildly popular around the world (well, he wasn't popular with the people who's lives he ruined, but they couldn't do anything to resist him).

+Oh, and of course, he was a supremacist.

 ## The antidotes